rgalite/gke-review-apps-delivery-workshop/README.md

 - Deploying applications from source code or container images
 - Configuring custom domains and SSL certificates
-- Integrating with other Google Cloud services Get ready to unlock the potential of serverless with Cloud Run!
+- Integrating with other Google Cloud services

 ## Get the project